The story behind Big Little JC

 Jesus’ family had to face the situation and the challenges that represented making the adjustments in their lives to adapt to their son’s disability.
 It was not only the emotional distress, but also the financial impact this was having in their lives.
 They needed to know how to manage their son’s condition of being medically dependent, and all the complicated process inside the American healthcare system in order to get everything Jesus needed to live.
 In this path, they had the luck to find people, who they called “their angels”, to help them get everything together and in place.
 Jesus is 18 months old now, and he is a very happy boy that receives a lot of love from his family and friends.

 Because of all these struggles and search for support, Jesus’ parents felt that they wanted to do something for families that need to go through this entire journey.
 This is why Big Little JC Association was created in December 2011 from parents that know the real meaning of support and the importance of not feeling alone and knowing that these situations can get better.

 Big Little JC Association is a Non-Profit Organization that will guide families with medically dependant children to have them fulfill their everyday needs and find the best care for their children.
 With your help we will be helping them, not to get back on track, but to build a new one, where they give their children the quality of life they deserve.

 In order to help we already started our fundraising activities.
-The main event for 2012 is our ANNUAL 5K RACE, which will allow the whole family to participate and get involved.
+The main event is our ANNUAL 5K RACE, which will allow the whole family to participate and get involved.
 It will also give you the opportunity to collaborate with this beautiful cause.